 At the Proxy Appliance step of the wizard, you can specify the proxy appliance settings.
 A proxy appliance is an auxiliary Linux-based instance.
-During the restore process, Veeam Backup & Replication uses the proxy appliance to upload disks of a backed-up machine to AWS.
+During the restore process, Veeam Backup & Replication may require the proxy appliance to upload disks of a backed-up machine to Amazon EC2.

 The proxy appliance is non-persistent.
-Veeam Backup & Replication automatically deploys the appliance in AWS only for the duration of the restore process and removes it immediately after that.
+Veeam Backup & Replication automatically deploys the appliance in Amazon EC2 only for the duration of the restore process and removes it immediately after that.

-The proxy appliance is required if you restore machines from backups located in external repositories or object storage repositories, and is recommended to use if you restore machines from backup repositories.
+The proxy appliance is required if you restore machines from backups stored in external repositories or object storage repositories, and is recommended to use if you restore machines from backup repositories.